futres/RShinyFuTRES/README.md

 <i><b>Note</b>: you do not need to format a date column if yearCollected already exists</i>

+#### Licensing

+We recommend using the license function if one license appies to the entire dataset to avoid copying errors.

 #### Unique identifiers

 Each measurement has a unique identifier, diagnosticID.
 Measurments on the same element (e.g., bone) are connected through materialSampleID.
 Elements of the same individual are connected through individualID.